 - b.
 The responsibilities of CIC staff include: - (1) Determining the child's eligibility for the Medicaid benefits.
-FLORIDA will transmit electronic notification of the disposition to FSFN. - (2) Contacting the agency or CBC revenue maximization staff if additional information is needed to establish Medicaid eligibility; giving ten calendar days to return the information. - (a) If information is not returned, CIC staff should seek assistance from the agency or revenue maximization supervisor who submitted the application. - (b) All reasonable steps should be taken to prevent denial or closure of Medicaid coverage based solely on the lack of response to a request for information.
-Such action should be brought to the attention of the appropriate level of supervision, including the program office for intervention, if necessary. - (3) Completing whatever steps are necessary to place the child on the FLORIDA system and authorize the Medicaid promptly upon notification that the child or young adult is in out-of- home care. - (4) Instituting Systematic Alien Verification Eligibility (SAVE) requirements for all noncitizen children in care of the Department using documentation of immigration status or noncitizen registration number through the U.S. Citizenship and Immigration Service (USCIS).

-(5) Generating the Medicaid card to the notification address provided via FSFN and FLORIDA bi-directional interface.
+FLORIDA will transmit electronic notification of the disposition to FSFN. - (2) Contacting the lead agency if additional information is needed to establish Medicaid eligibility; giving 10 calendar days to return the information.
+All reasonable steps should be taken to prevent denial or closure of Medicaid coverage based solely on the lack of response to a request for information.
+Such action should be brought to the attention of the appropriate level of supervision, including the program office for intervention, if necessary. - (3) Completing whatever steps are necessary to place the child on the FLORIDA system and authorize Medicaid promptly upon notification that the child or young adult is in out-of-home care. - (4) Instituting Systematic Alien Verification Eligibility (SAVE) requirements for all noncitizen children in care of the Department using documentation of immigration status or noncitizen registration number through the U.S. Citizenship and Immigration Service (USCIS). - (5) Generating the Medicaid card to the notification address provided via FSFN and FLORIDA bi-directional interface.

-- c.
+c.
 Child Welfare Role with Managed Care.
-Once a child is Medicaid eligible, the designated child welfare staff or notification person will process enrollment into the appropriate managed care plan in accordance with local managed care selection guidance. - 2-5.
+Once a child is Medicaid eligible, the designated child welfare staff or notification person will process enrollment into the appropriate managed care plan in accordance with local managed care selection guidance.

+- 2-5.
 Medicaid for Children in Out-of-Home Care.
 Medicaid eligibility is completed for all children entering out-of-home care (licensed or unlicensed setting) unless the child receives Title XVI (SSI) Medicaid.
 CIC staff use FLORIDA to build the Medicaid category. - a.
 A child who is eligible for Title IV-E foster care is Medicaid eligible.
 The Medicaid coverage group of MCFE is authorized. - b.
 When a child is ineligible under Title IV-E, the Medicaid coverage group of MCFN is authorized as long as the following criteria are met: - (1) The technical eligibility criteria for non-Title IV-E Medicaid coverage are: - (a) Age.
 The child must be under 21 years of age and not emancipated. - (b) Residence.
 Child resides in Florida. - (c) Citizenship.
 U.S. citizen or a qualified/eligible non-citizen. - (d) Filing Unit.
 Each child is a separate filing unit filing unit of one. - (e) Welfare Enumeration.
 The child's Social Security Number or the date the application for a Social Security Number was filed. - (2) Financial eligibility requirements for the non-Title IV-E Medicaid coverage group are: - (a) Assets.
 Assets are not a factor for Medicaid eligibility.
 Assets are a factor for Title IV-E and must be recorded and documented in FSFN on the Assets and Employment page.